tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ## 3 Use of Ontology Terms (normative)

-This guidance describes the use of the [Framework Ontology](</home/mole/git/bdq/tg2/_review/index.md#framework-ontology> "A model of the Framework (Veiga 2016, Veiga et al. 2017) as an OWL ontology, present as the `bdqffdq:` vocabulary in the BDQ standard.") (the Fitness for Use `bdqffdq:` vocabulary terms) in an RDF context.
+This guidance describes the use of the Framework Ontology (the Fitness for Use `bdqffdq:` vocabulary terms) in an RDF context.
 This guidance MAY be used to develop models of the Fitness For Use Framework in more constrained forms, including UML object models, information models, classes in a programming language, or database schemas.

 See also the [Use of Terms (normative)](../../list/bdqffdq/index.md#2-use-of-terms-normative) in the `bdqffdq:` term-list document.